curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 for (const std::pair<std::string, int>&, e: m) ...
 ```

 This example creates a temp object on each iteration.
-As the keys for the `map` container aren't suppose to be (easily) changed, the above defintion for accessing the map is really std::pair<const std::string, int>.
+As the keys for the `map` container aren't suppose to be (easily) changed, the above definition for accessing the map is really std::pair<const std::string, int>.
 Also this can just be avoided by using `auto` in the `for` loop:

 ```
 for (const auto& e: m) ...
 ```

-Out of defference to the book, I have only switched to auto in a few places where the change shows a clear benefit of using `auto`.
+Out of deference to the book, I have only switched to auto in a few places where the change shows a clear benefit of using `auto`.

 <a name="braceinitlist" > </a>
 ## brace-init-list